open-telemetry/oteps/text/0156-columnar-encoding.md

 The `compression` attribute is a mandatory attribute that is used to define the compression algorithms for the different bytes buffer.

+ZSTD offers a training mode, which can be used to tune the algorithm for a selected type of data.
+The result of this training is a dictionary that can be used to compress the data.
+Using this dictionary can dramatically improve the compression rate for small batches.
+This future development will build on both the gRPC stream approach used in this proposal and the ability to send a ZSTD dictionary over the OTLP Arrow stateful protocol, allowing us to train the ZSTD algorithm on the first batches and then update the configuration of the ZSTD encoder/decoder with an optimized dictionary.

+This type of optimization, combined with the fact that we can use schema awareness at the arrow level to further improve the compression ratio, are the main motivations for this design.
+If we rely solely on the standard collector compression configuration, the level of awareness and optimization options will not be the same.

 > Note: By storing Arrow buffers in a protobuf field of type 'bytes' we can leverage the zero-copy capability of some
-> Protobuf
-> implementations (e.g. C++, Java, Rust) in order to get the most out of Arrow (relying on zero-copy ser/deser
+> Protobuf implementations (e.g. C++, Java, Rust) in order to get the most out of Arrow (relying on zero-copy ser/deser
 > framework).

 On the egress stream, a `BatchStatus` message is a collection of `StatusMessage`.
 A `StatusMessage` is composed of 5